 [Regulation 38 amended in Gazette 23 Mar 1967 p.
 815.]

-39. Interference with vessels
+39. Vessels and moorings not to be interfered with

 No person shall, without the consent of the department, or of the owner of a vessel, move, let go or otherwise interfere with a vessel or its moorings.